- About TLA

 How to Participate

 Those wanting to start a TBA program at their school or library must register their institution each year to participate.
-You may register online (if paying by credit card) or mail in the pdf registration form via US mail (if paying by check).
+You may register online (if paying by credit card) or mail in the printable registration form via US mail (if paying by check).
 Purchase orders are not accepted as payment.
 Registration may occur at any time during the year, prior to the beginning of voting on January 1.

 Many resources are available on TBA’s Word Press website to aid you in creating activities to promote the master list, including book reviews, videos, Reader’s Advisory, and Book Talk (activities vary).
 Additional resources are available on this website, including a student reading log and student reading chart for readers to chart their progress.